 If you’re planning to replace your roof, you might have tons of questions about the process and how to select the right roofing contractor.
 These ten best roof replacement tips will help you get started.

-Tip #1: Select the Right Roofing Material
+1. Select the Right Roofing Material

 There are several types of roofing materials to choose from.
 Some of the things that you need to consider when deciding which material you should use are: Geographical location, longevity, budget, style, and even the foliage around your home can play a part in your decision.
 Do you have a lot of trees hanging over your home?
 How much sunlight does it get?
 It can make a difference.
 Whatever you decide, understand that roofing technology is always changing and getting better every year.

 The most common type of roof covering is Asphalt shingles.
-Asphalt shingles are widely accepted in almost every region in the U.S. There are variations for extreme cold weather, extreme sun, and even hurricane type situations.
+These shingles are widely accepted in almost every region in the U.S. There are variations for extreme cold weather, extreme sun, and even hurricane type situations.
 The budget friendly 3-tab shingle will generally stand up to a 60mph wind rating.
 The architectural type can withstand an average of 130mph wind gusts.
 If your roof doesn’t get much sun, you may choose to use a shingle that has more copper in the granules to minimize algae growth.
 There are multiple variations of Asphalt shingles, research the manufacturers to see if you can find the right shingle roof for you.

 If you are looking for longevity, metal roofing is the way to go.
 Again, there are several options such as style, thickness, and color.
 Keep in mind some metal roofs have exposed fasteners that will need to be maintained every 7-10 years.
 A max rib, or classic rib panel is an example of this.
 The next level is a standing seam panel.
 These do not have exposed fasteners and are used in a variety of commercial applications.
 The high end would be steel shingles, these can be made to look just like asphalt shingles, or other unique styles such as a terra cotta villa tile.
 Steel shingles have a very long life expectancy far beyond 50 years, and are by far the best option when wanting metal on your roof.